- IB

 Determine all exact values of in the interval that satisfy the original equation.

-Sketch the graphs of and for , indicating approximate intersection points corresponding to your solutions from part 4.
+Sketch the graphs of and for , indicating two approximate intersection points corresponding to your solutions from part 4.

 Consider the equation